-31 TAXATION CONTIGENCIES
+30. TAXATION CONTIGENCIES

 The taxation system in Cambodia is characterised by numerous taxes and frequently changing legislation, which is often unclear and subject to interpretation.
 Often different interpretation exists among numerous taxation authorities and jurisdiction.
 Taxes are subject to review and investigation by a number of authorities who are enabled by law to impose severe fines, penalties and interest charges.
 Management believes that tax liabilities have been adequately provided based on its interpretation of tax legislations.
-However, the relevant authorities may have differing interpretations and effects could be significant.
+However, the relevant authorities may have different interpretations and effects could be significant.

 On 24 May 2023, General Department of Taxation ("GDT") has issued tax notification letter for limited tax audit in respect of the period from 1 January 2022 to 31 December 2023.
-As of to date, there has not been any official response from the GDT yet and management has considered that the potential tax liabilities resulting from the tax assessment is remote and will not give rise to any significant loss to the Bank in the future.
+As of date of the report, there has been no official response from the GDT yet and management has considered that the potential tax liabilities resulting from the tax assessment is remote and will not give rise to any significant loss to the Bank in the future.